dtraytel/fouco/README.md

-All definitions and proofs from Section 2 as well as all examples from Hinze and James [28] have been formalized and can be browsed in both pdf (stream_examples.pdf, tree_examples.pdf, and ufp_examples.pdf) and html (html/Corec/index.html) formats.
-The raw Isabelle sources which were used to generate this pdf and html output are contained in the src/Stream_User and src/Tree_User folders.
+All definitions and proofs from Section 2 as well as all examples from Hinze and James [28] have been formalized and can be browsed in both pdf (stream_examples.pdf, tree_examples.pdf, llist_examples.pdf and ufp_examples.pdf) and html (html/Corec/index.html) formats.
+The raw Isabelle sources which were used to generate this pdf and html output are contained in the following folders:

+    src/Stream_User
+    src/Tree_User
+    src/Binary_Tree_User
+    src/LList_User

-To ease the experimentation we also provide a Haskell file (Examples.hs) containing all examples (operating on plain Haskell lists rather than streams).
+To ease the experimentation we also provide a Haskell file (Examples.hs) containing many examples (operating on plain Haskell lists rather than streams).

 2. Metatheory